marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Q: Do social media timers work for desktop usage too?

 A: Most third-party solutions offer browser extensions for desktop.
 Browser-specific extensions like StayFocusd (Chrome) or LeechBlock (Firefox) are also effective.
+Opal or ScreenZen work across your Apple devices, including macOS, iPad, and iPhone.

 ### Q: Will using timers affect my notifications?